 Furniture: If you know your dog or cat will be on the couches or beds, bring clean sheets or blankets to completely cover the furniture (two couches, two beds).

-Crates: If you leave your dog or cat unattended at the cottage, it must be confined in a crate.
-A pet left alone in strange surroundings is very likely to express it's frustration by chewing, scratching or marking it's surroundings which, in this case, would be the cottage.
+Crates: If you leave your dog or cat unattended at the cabin, it must be confined in a crate.
+A pet left alone in strange surroundings is very likely to express it's frustration by chewing, scratching or marking it's surroundings which, in this case, would be the cabin.

 Barking: While we expect to hear dogs bark, persistent barking should be attended to.

-Messes: Please clean up after your dog around the cottage property.
+Messes: Please clean up after your dog around the cabin property.
 We have provided a pooper-scooper and garbage can, and doggie poop bags.
 Any deposits left in the wooded area are OK.

-Damage: Any damage to the cottage property which is caused by your pet, will be charged to you in accordance with our Rental Agreement.
+Damage: Any damage to the cabin property which is caused by your pet, will be charged to you in accordance with our Rental Agreement.

 ~ towels for drying wet fur & feet